Cádiz is a city on the coast of the wider province that goes by the same name.

-On one of my visits to Cádiz, I attended the wedding of a close friend of my boyfriend.
+On one of my visits to Cádiz, I attended a beautiful wedding.
 It was held in a church then the reception was at Hotel La Playa Victoria right on the La Playa de la Victoria beach.
 It was the most stunning setting for a wedding, with views right along of the golden sand and colourful parasols and of course the azure blue of the Atlantic waters.

 It was a very hot September day and very humid too.
 I recall struggling in the heat and humidity in a rather heavily beaded/embroidered dress and stiletto heels, fanning myself with the typical Flamenco fan.

 Whenever I think of Cádiz or someone mentions the very name, the first thing I always think about first is the sand.
 The sand is golden and powdery soft.
 I recall wading in the sea, water up to my waist, and feeling like I was standing on a carpet of velvet.
 Málaga’s beaches are absolutely fine and I have a special place in my heart for Torre del Mar however the beaches are either shingly or a rougher, darker sand.